SundownChair/data_structures_and_algorithms/src/main/java/com/pedrofonseca/dsalgo/data_structures/DataStructures.md

 [Linked List](https://docs.oracle.com/javase/7/docs/api/java/util/LinkedList.html)
 (for a linked list based deque).

 ## Heap
 #### What is it?
-A Priority Queue is a data structure that can be implemented through arrays (sorted or unsorted), linked lists, trees, and so forth.
-Regardless of performance, a Priority Queue must always pop the most extreme value it currently contains (maximum or minimum, calculated through whatever criteria was set for the queue).
-However, performance can vary depending on implementation.
-Heaps are a specific implementation of Priority Queues.
-Heaps are represented as complete binary trees (all levels are full, except for possibly the last one).
-As complete trees, they can be implemented through an array instead of a tree - operational complexity is the same, but trees have higher constant factors (a tree node takes more memory than an array index).
+A Heap is a tree based data structure that satisfies the heap invariant: for all nodes, the value of the parent node is always more or equally extreme to its child nodes.
+Heaps can be represented by arrays, linked lists, trees, and so forth, and must contain data that is in some way comparable.
+A common implementation of heap is as complete binary trees (all levels are full, except for possibly the last one), which, as complete trees, can be implemented through an array instead of a tree - operational complexity is the same, but trees have higher constant factors (a tree node takes more memory than an array index).
-The most extreme value is always the root of the tree, which is valid for all subtrees.
+The heap invariant ensures that the most extreme value is always the root of the tree, which is valid for all subtrees.
 MaxHeaps have the largest value at the root, and MinHeaps the smallest.
+This makes getting the "next best/worst" element trivial.

 #### Implementation
 Heaps are implemented through arrays, being filled progressively.
 Given